-Late fall and winter are perfect times for transplanting because the cooler temperatures allow for a stress free move.
-This particular task is not the most exciting part of gardening, but the outcome is rewarding for both you and your plants.
+Late fall and winter are perfect times for transplanting or moving small trees and shrubs because the cooler temperatures allow for a stress-free move.
+This plant care task is not the most exciting part of gardening, but the outcome is rewarding for both you and your plants.
 Take the time to transplant your shrubs so they can thrive in the best possible environment.

-This is the quick and easy on how to transplant a small shrub:
+This is the quick and easy on how to transplant a shrub:

 Remove all mulch and pine straw from the base of the plant.

-Dig a trench around the base of the root ball and be careful not to dig too close.
-The roots are important to a plant and should be handled care.
+Dig a trench around the base of the shrub root ball and be careful not to dig too close.
+The plant’s roots are important to a plant and should be handled care.